+^{} A listing of laboratory fees is available at the Student Accounts Office.
 Students are expected to pay for any College property that they may damage or lose.
+The fee structure and tuition charges are subject to change without prior notice.